 1964: Bob Dylan released his album Another Side of Bob Dylan on Columbia Records.

 1965: The Animals, the Spencer Davis Group, and Long John Baldry helped conclude the three-day National Jazz and Blues Festival in Richmond, Surrey, England.

 1966: The Beatles released the double-sided single "Eleanor Rigby"/"Yellow Submarine".

 1969: But the place to be in 1969 was at the Plumpton Race Track in East Sussex, England, for the ninth annual National Jazz and Blues Festival.
 Sussex was the fourth location in the event's history, following Richmond, Windsor, and Sunbury.
 Pink Floyd and Soft Machine were among the acts on opening night.

 1970: Black Sabbath, Cat Stevens, Peter Green, the Chicago Climax Blues Band, Fotheringay, and the Strawbs thrilled fans at the 10th annual National Jazz and Blues Festival at the Plumpton Race Track in East Sussex, England.
 The Festival spread to four days for the first and final time.

-1975: Cannonball Adderley ("Mercy, Mercy, Mercy") died of a stroke at the age of 46 in Gary, Indiana.
+1975: Cannonball Adderley ("Mercy, Mercy, Mercy") died of a stroke at the age of 46 while performing on stage in Gary, Indiana.

-1981: The Pretenders were in concert in Fort Pierce, Florida.
+1981: The Pretenders began a second American tour in Fort Pierce, Florida.

-1986: David Crosby was released from prison after serving his sentence for drug and weapons possession.
+1986: David Crosby was released from prison after serving his sentence for drug and weapons possession in Huntsville, Texas.

 1992: TLC had the #1 R&B song with "Baby-Baby-Baby".